-Section 1.2 Notable 2009 Activities and Water-Level and Water-Quality Observations
+Section 1.2 Notable 2010 Activities and Water-Level and Water-Quality Observations

-For the second consecutive year nothing significant occurred, i.e. earthquake, landslide or mine exploration, that had a dramatic impact on water levels or water-quality conditions throughout the monitoring network.
-The main activities and observations for 2009 are listed below:
+For the third consecutive year nothing significant occurred, i.e. earthquake, landslide or mine exploration, that had a dramatic impact on water levels or water-quality conditions throughout the monitoring network.
+The main activities and observations for 2010 are listed below:

-- (1) Montana Resources (MR) continued mining and milling operations throughout 2009 following their November 2003 resumption of mining. - (2) East Camp alluvial well LP-9 continued to show increases in metal concentrations from previous levels (pre 2003). - (3) West Camp pumping rates were less than in previous years; as a result, water levels increased in West Camp mines.
+- (1) Montana Resources (MR) continued mining and milling operations throughout 2010 following their November 2003 resumption of mining. - (2) East Camp alluvial wells LP-9 and LP-17 had a decrease in metal concentrations from 2009 concentrations; however, they are considerably higher than previous levels (pre-2003). - (3) West Camp pumping rates were increased slightly from last year; as a result, water levels decreased in West Camp mines.